 I started out working in animation for studios, so working on other people’s ideas and bringing them to life.
 I learned so much, and that has helped me to be the artist I am today, but now more than ever I want to explore and utilize my skills for my own ideas!
 This used to be the “objective” on my resume (back in time when that was the first thing you put on your resume, your objective) mine was -“To work in an environment where I can utilize and improve my artistic skills” (Ugh, resumes are the worst, amirite?).
 Well I have utilized my artistic skills for the benefit of others, and improved my skills, so time to move on!
 Now I want to utilize my skills to bring my ideas to fruition and I feel ready and confident because of reaching my past objective.

-One of my businesses has just launched an Aboriginal Storytelling App called “Nitap” available in the Google Play and soon in the iTunes App stores.
+One of my businesses has just launched an Aboriginal Storytelling App called “Nitap” available in the Google Play and the iTunes App stores.
 I worked on this as a part of the Ni’gweg Collective-a not for profit organization I have built with fellow Mi’kmaq artist Phyllis Grant & game guru Kirsten Tomilson.
 I am very excited because the game play starts in NB, and also two of the stories I animated are told by my mother Deborah Audibert of Tobique First Nation, and I get to share these stories with the world!

 Right now I am exploring very specific themes in my work, that of reconciliation, and combining First Nations Culture with mainstream technology and entertainment, aspiring to make the stories/language and ideas of Aboriginal Culture as part of modern Canada.